Zak Gilsenan

+Early life

+Gilsenan was born in Joondalup, Perth to Irish parents from Blanchardstown, and is the youngest of three siblings.

 Club career

+Early career

-Born in Joondalup, Perth, Gilsenan started his career with local side Carramar Cougars, before joining Sorrento.
-In 2011, he was scouted and signed by A-League side Perth Glory.
+Gilsenan started playing football at a young age, initially playing indoor soccer with local side Carramar Cougars.
+He trialled unsuccessfully with ECU Joondalup, before joining Sorrento.
+In 2011, he was scouted and signed by A-League side Perth Glory, where he played in holiday clinics while remaining with Sorrento at the same time.
 He attended a two-week training camp organised by English club Tottenham Hotspur, where he was named player of the tournament, and was invited to trial with the north-London side.
-During the trial, he was scouted by Spanish giants Barcelona, and would go on to move to the Catalonian side in 2012.
+During the trial, he was scouted by Spanish giants Barcelona, and moved to the Catalonian side in 2012.

-Despite captaining the Barcelona youth teams, his parents relocated to England after two years in Spain, and Gilsenan would again go on trial, this time with Liverpool.
+Despite captaining the Barcelona youth teams, his parents relocated to England after two years in Spain, and Gilsenan again went on trial, this time with Liverpool.
 He signed for Liverpool in 2014.
 He suffered a run of injuries, which eventually ended his spell in Merseyside, and despite interest from Premier League sides, he signed for Blackburn Rovers at the age of sixteen.

+Blackburn Rovers

 He signed his first professional contract with Blackburn Rovers in May 2021.
 Later the same year, he suffered an ACL injury, which kept him out until June 2022.
+Having recovered from his injury and returning to action in October 2022, he established himself as a regular in the club's under-21 squad, and he signed a contract extension in June 2023.

+On 8 August 2023, Gilsenan made his professional debut for Blackburn Rovers in their EFL Cup first round 4–3 victory over EFL League Two side Walsall, going on to score his first professional goal in addition to assisting the winning goal.
+He received the club's Player of the Match award for his debut performance.
+In the following round, he helped Blackburn Rovers to their biggest ever away win, scoring a free kick as they beat Harrogate Town 8–0.

+Having made his league debut against Queens Park Rangers in October 2023, he stated in January 2024 that he was looking to secure a loan move in that month's transfer window.
+However, during pre-season ahead of the 2024–25 season, Blackburn Rovers manager John Eustace confirmed that Gilsenan had suffered a muscle injury, and would be out for up to eight weeks.
+In October 2024, having still not recovered from the injury, Gilsenan stated that he would "come back stronger".
+A scan later revealed that the injury had not improved, and Gilsenan underwent surgery, extending his time out of the first team to a year; from April 2024 to April 2025.

+On 19 May 2025, it was announced he will be leaving the club upon the expiration of his current contract.

+Grimsby Town

+On 2 July 2025, Gilsenan signed for EFL League Two side Grimsby Town on a two-year contract.